pablouser1/linus-rants-api/README.md

 Get Linus' rants using an API.

 # Installation
-This app requieres at least PHP7 and APCu for storing in cache the file with the rants.
+This app requieres at least PHP7 and ext-sqlite.

 You also need to config the rewrite, this config may change depending on your web server.
 Apache users already have .htaccess ready